 Among the big races which will once again be part of Royal Ascot are the Queen Anne Stakes (which will open the week), the Diamond Jubilee Stakes, the Prince of Wales Stakes, the Commonwealth Cup, the Coronation Stakes, and the Gold Cup.

-In 2018, Royal Ascot will be offering a record amount of prize money, with almost £13.5 million up for grabs over the five days.
-Little wonder then that the very best jockeys, trainers, and indeed horses from across the UK and beyond will be descending on Ascot for a fascinating five days of racing.
+With huge prize money up for grabs it's little wonder then that the very best jockeys, trainers, and indeed horses from across the UK and beyond will be descending on Ascot for a fascinating five days of racing.

 This year will see Royal Ascot being broadcast on ITV as part of their ITV Racing programme.
 It will also be available to stream on the ITV Hub, both live and on-demand.